Updated on December 14, 2022

 What do Horse Flies Eat?

-Despite popular opinion, only the females feed on blood, which they use to aid in reproduction.
-Overall, adult horseflies prefer nectar and are actually vital for the survival of certain plants.
+Despite popular opinion, only the females are responsible for delivering painful bites and feeding on blood, which they use to aid in reproduction.
+Overall, adult horseflies prefer plant nectar and are actually vital for the survival of certain plants.
+You’ll also find them hanging out near locations containing manure piles, such as compost heaps, barn stalls, and near water troughs.

 Horse Fly vs Deer Fly

-Deer flies may be mistaken for horse flies, although there are a few telltale differences.
-Deer flies (which don’t look anything like deer) have dark bands across their wings, as opposed to the clear wings of a horse fly.
-Additionally, their bodies tend to be slimmer and smaller.
+Deer flies belong to the subfamily Chrysopsinae which makes them technically a type of horse fly, although there are several differences in appearance and behavior.
+Deer flies (which don’t look anything like deer) have dark bands across their wings and generally bright coloration, as opposed to the clear wings and dull colors of a horse fly.
+Additionally, their bodies tend to be slimmer and smaller, although they’re still bigger than houseflies.

 Horse Fly vs House Fly